linode/apl-docs/docs/for-ops/how-to/install-with-dns.md

 ---
-slug: route-53
+slug: install-with-dns
-title: Install Otomi using Route53 for DNS
+title: Install Otomi with DNS
-sidebar_label: Install with Route53
+sidebar_label: Install with DNS
 ---

+## Install Otomi with DNS using AWS Route53

-Follow the following steps to install Otomi with DNS using AWS Route53
+Follow the following steps to install Otomi with DNS using AWS Route53.

 1. Register a domain and retrieve the Hosted zone ID
 2. Create a `dns-policy.json` file for the policy and add the Zone ID: